-If you are a dietitian or nutrition professional who wants to build a weight-inclusive business from a justice-informed lens WHILE prioritizing taking care of yourself, so that you can confidently show up for your clients...
+If you are a dietitian, therapist, or health professional who wants to build a weight-inclusive business from a justice-informed lens, deepen your counseling skills, WHILE prioritizing taking care of yourself, so that you can confidently show up for your clients...

 The Liberated Clinician is for you.

-The Liberated Clinician is an intimate six-month weight-inclusive group coaching experience for dietitians and nutrition professionals that incorporates business coaching, mentoring, supervision/case consultations, and community support.
+The Liberated Clinician is an intimate six-month weight-inclusive group coaching experience for dietitians, therapists, and other clinicians that incorporates business coaching, mentoring, professional supervision, case consultations, and community support.

 The group is capped at 12 participants to ensure that everyone has an intimate, personalized experience with plenty of hands-on support.

-Approved for 36 CEUs by the CDR for Registered Dietitians.
+Approved for 45 CEUs by the CDR for Registered Dietitians!